Freiling87/CCU/CCU/Scratchpad.md

 ###			H	Alt + NumKeys, NumPad - Menu Trails
 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
-###			T	Arrow Keys - Orient
+###			C	Arrow Keys - Orient
-- Works, but does not reflect in InputField until re-selected.
-  - Attempted
+- Attempted accessing LevelEditor.RotationObject.text
+  - Need to figure out how to access a field OF a private field (.text)
+			// 202110141401
 ###			T	Arrow Keys - Match current direction to set to None
 - Works, but does not reflect in InputField until re-selected.
   - Attempted